cyrilletuzi/angular-rx-submit/README.md

 More details about the advantages of `rxSubmit()` are available in the "Problems solved" section below.

+> [!TIP]
+> I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed 1.5 million times.
+Feel free to give it a try.

 ## Getting started

 ### Status